amikami102/pizza_to_the_polls/README.md

 - **Visualization**: interactive map, histograms
 - **Data analysis**: Bag of words, Poisson regression, negative binomial count model, propensity score calculation with logistic regression

-# Tutorials based on this project 🍕

-The main data collection task was using Twitter API to collect the tweets, cleaning them, and then converting the street addresses to geo-coordinates with Google's Geocoding API.

 # Repository organization 🍕

 ```